timmo001/aiolyric/README.md

 # AIOLyric

-AIO package for the Honeywell Lyric Platform.
+Python package for the Honeywell Lyric Platform.

 ## Attributions / Contributions